Alexander Henderson (theologian): Last days

 Early in 1645 Henderson was sent to the Treaty of Uxbridge to aid the commissioners of the two parliaments in negotiating with the king but nothing came of the conference.
 In 1646 the king joined the Scottish Army; and, after retiring with them to Newcastle-upon-Tyne, he sent for Henderson, and discussed with him the two systems of church government in a number of papers.
 Meanwhile, Henderson was failing in health.
 He sailed to Scotland, and eight days after his arrival died, on 19 August 1646.
-He was buried in Greyfriars Kirkyard, Edinburgh; the grave lies in the south-west section near the Adam mausoleum.
+He was buried in Greyfriars Kirkyard, Edinburgh; the grave lies in the southwest section near the Adam mausoleum.
 His death was an occasion of national mourning in Scotland.

 On 7 August Baillie had written that he had heard that Henderson was dying of heartbreak.
 A document was published in London purporting to be a declaration of Mr Alexander Henderson made upon his death-bed and, although this paper was disowned, denounced and shown to be false in the General Assembly of August 1648, the document was used by Clarendon as giving the impression that Henderson had recanted.
 Its foundation was probably certain expressions lamenting Scottish interference in English affairs.

 The failure of this last enterprise was fatal to Henderson's already broken health.
 In June 1645 he had suffered from gravel, and tried the Epsom waters; he now showed symptoms of decline.
-Baillie, on 7 August, wrote that he heard he was ‘dying most of heartbreak.’
+Baillie, on 7 August, wrote that he heard he was 'dying most of heartbreak.'
 He sailed from Newcastle to Leith, and got home to Edinburgh.
-Here he dined with Sir James Stewart, and was extremely cheerful and hearty, but said, ‘there was never a schoolboy more desirous to have the play than I am to have leave of this world.’
+Here he dined with Sir James Stewart, and was extremely cheerful and hearty, but said, 'there was never a schoolboy more desirous to have the play than I am to have leave of this world.'
 He made his will on 17 August, and died on 19 August 1646.